icann/rdap-conformance-tool/docs/2019_gtld/tig/registrar.md

   "message": "The registrar identifier is not included in the registrarId.
 See section 1.12.1 of the RDAP_Technical_Implementation_Guide_2_1."
 }
 ```
-3. For the _identifier_ found in the previous step, verify that every of the base URLs contain a schema of "https".
+3. Test case [-26102](#id-testCase-26102){ #id-testCase-26102 }: For the _identifier_ found in the previous step, verify that every of the base URLs contain a schema of "https".
 ``` json
 {
   "code": -26102,